 The annual adult inpatient survey is carried out in 156 Trusts (www.cqc.org.uk).
 The survey is based on a sample of consecutively discharged inpatients who attended Weston in July 2015.
-1250 questionnaires were sent to patients of which 1175 were eligible to partake in the survey.
+1250 questionnaires were sent to patients of whom 1175 were eligible to participate.
 The Trust received 580 completed responses giving a response rate of 49%, slightly higher than the previous year of 48%.